sodiboo/niri-flake/docs.md

 - type: `boolean`
 - default: `false`

-Whether to accomodate left-handed usage for this device.
+Whether to accommodate left-handed usage for this device.
 This varies based on the exact device, but will for example swap left/right mouse buttons.

 Further reading: